The Statistical Complexity of Interactive Decision Making: Application to Bandits

 The star number is defined as $\Star(\cF,\Delta)=\sup_{\Delta'\geq{}\Delta}\StarCheck(\cF,\Delta')\vee{}1$. \end{definition} It is clear from this definition that $\StarDim(\cF,\Delta)\leq\ElDim(\cF,\Delta)$.
 In general, the star number can be arbitrarily small compared to the eluder dimension \citep{foster2020instance}.

-The following result shows that boundedness of star number and eluder dimension always implies boundedness of the \CompText. \begin{theorem} Consider any class $\cM$ with $\Rspace=\brk{0,1}$.
+The following result shows that boundedness of star number and eluder dimension always implies boundedness of the \CompText. \begin{theorem} Consider any class $\cM$ with $\Rspace=\brk{0,1}$ and reference model $\Mbar$ (not necessarily in $\cM$) with $\fmbar\in\brk{0,1}$.
 Suppose the conclusion of \pref{prop:minimax_swap_dec} holds.
 Then for all $\gamma\geq{}e$, we have

 and

 \end{theorem} An upper bound in terms of the star number immediately implies an upper bound in terms of the eluder dimension, but we present separate bounds for each parameter because Eq. \pref{eq:comp_star} has quadratic dependence on the star number, while Eq. \pref{eq:comp_eluder} has linear dependence on the eluder dimension.
 Abbreviating $\ElDim\equiv\sup_{f\in\cFm}\ElDim(\cFm-f,1/T)$ and $\StarDim\equiv\sup_{f\in\cFm}\Star(\cFm-f,1/T)$, this result recovers the $\bigoht(\sqrt{\ElDim{}T})$ regret bound derived in \cite{russo2013eluder} as a special case by appealing to \pref{thm:upper_main_bayes}, but also implies a regret bound of the form $\bigoht(\sqrt{\StarDim^2{}T})$, which can be arbitrarily tighter.